Dispader/dispader.github.io/_posts/2014-12-28-Nethack-Charging-and-Eating-Rings.md

 ## the philosophy

-Now we come to why I decided this was interesting enough to post: the question "Should I charge a ring that currently has a `+2`?"
+Now we come to why I decided this was interesting enough to post: the question "Should I charge a ring that currently has a `+2` enchantment?"

 ![_config.yml]({{ site.baseurl }}/images/ring-eat-ev-bonus.png)